EnergyModelsX/EnergyModelsCO2.jl/docs/src/nodes/storage.md

   In the current version, it is only relevant for additional investment data when [`EnergyModelsInvestments`](https://energymodelsx.github.io/EnergyModelsInvestments.jl/) is used.

 !!! danger "The field `output`"
-    CO₂ storage nodes do not allow for the specification of an outlet field.
+    CO₂ storage nodes do not allow for the specification of an output field.
     Their sole intention is to serve as permanent storage nodes.
     Hence, although the field `output` is included in the composite type, it cannot be provided.